SamuelDataE/API_StockMarketData/02-Replit/0Replit_Setup.md

   * Gives as response "Welcome to my Flask app!"
 <br><br>
 Code: **Https://apistockmarketdata.samuelhaller.repl.co/fetchdata**
-  * Is executing script and downloads data.
+  * Is executing the script and downloads the stock data.
-  * *Can only be executed if the link is executed via the web.*
+  * *Can only be executed via web.*
   * Gives as response "Data fetching completed!"

 <br><br>